Entertainment Pavilion

 Miss Brown County, Jr. Miss, and Little Mr. & Miss

-The contestants of the Miss Brown County Fair Queen Pageant are guaranteed to provide a fun and elegant evening on Tuesday, July 30 at 7:30pm in front of the grandstand.
-Along with the Queen contestants, younger ladies will compete for Jr. Miss, and an energetic group of 5 and 6 year olds will compete for the titles of Little Miss and Mr. Brown County Fair.
+The contestants of the Miss Brown County Fair Queen Pageant are guaranteed to provide a fun and elegant evening on Tuesday, July 29 at 7:30pm in front of the grandstand.
+“Denim and Diamonds” is the theme this year.
+Along with the Queen contestants, younger ladies will compete for Jr. Miss, and an energetic group of 5 and 6-year-olds will compete for the titles of Little Miss and Mr. Brown County Fair.

 The Queen contestants will be judged on their interviews in the afternoon before the Pageant and physical condition, facial beauty, stage presence, speech and communication skills in the evening during the Pageant.
 The Little Miss and Mr. contestants will be interviewed on stage during the Pageant as well.